 The following objectives are seen as pivotal in increasing the knowledge base to facilitate the development

 of Australia's infants, children and adolescence:

-Community engagement with research
+Community and service engagement with research

 Ethical research and engagement with a range of external stakeholders including industry, government